Plain English Summary

 A study of patients admitted to Addenbrooke's hospital and a nursing home during the one year study period.

-We will determine the frequency of carriage and infection with healthcare-associated bacteria by microbiological testing.
-We will determine transmission of healthcare-associated bacteria using bacterial whole-genome sequencing.
+The frequency of carriage and infection with healthcare-associated bacteria will be determined by microbiological testing.
+Transmission of healthcare-associated bacteria will be determined using bacterial whole-genome sequencing.

 Secondary outcome measures